The Ayurvedic Morning Routine for Blood Pressure Support

 Safety Note

-Ivy's Mukta Vati is designed for ongoing, daily use as part of a lifestyle approach to BP management.
-It is not a replacement for prescribed medication.
-If you are currently on antihypertensive drugs, consult your doctor before adding any herbal supplement - some combinations require monitoring.
-Results build over 4–8 weeks of consistent use.
-If your BP is consistently above 150/95, seek medical evaluation alongside any natural approach.
+Ivy's Mukta Vati is designed for ongoing daily use as part of a lifestyle approach, not a replacement for prescribed medication.
+If you're currently on antihypertensive drugs, consult your doctor before adding any herbal supplement.
+If your BP consistently reads above 150/95, seek medical evaluation alongside any natural approach.

 FAQs